-The ribeye is the king of steaks – mainly due to its wonderful rich fat content which gives it that superb beefy flavour.
+The ribeye is the king of steaks – mainly due to its wonderful rich fat content which gives it that superb beefy flavor.
 Everyone has their own name for it, so look out for cube roll, scotch fillet or entrecote.
 Ribeye ‘doneness’ is personal but we recommend serving grass-fed Wagyu ribeye medium rare.
 Chimichurri is an uncooked green piquant herb sauce, often referred to as Argentinian barbeque sauce.
 It is the perfect accompaniment to pan seared or chargrilled ribeye steaks.

 - Allow meat to rest in a warm place for 4 -5 minutes before serving with chimichurri.

 Mix all ingredients together then season to taste with salt and freshly ground pepper.
 Serve at room temperature.
 This will keep for 5 days in the fridge in an airtight container.

 - Cut broccoli into small florets and place in a bowl.